 New Requirements: In-person Assessment is now required if you are applying for ADA-eligible transportation.

 Schedule an appointment once you have your completed ADA application and the certification required by your medical provider.

 Please see the RideKC Bulletin for more information and meetings where you can get more information.

 Your mobility is important to us.
 That is why IndeBus, KCATA, Johnson County and Unified Government Transit are working together as RideKC to provide friendly, affordable access to the Kansas City region.
 If you are an older adult, person with a disability or person of low-income please see below what services may be available to you.
 We are here to help connect you to your community.

 Paratransit is available to those who meet certain qualifications.
-To apply for paratransit service from KCATA, Unified Government Transit or IndeAccess, apply online or download a printable application.
-To apply for service in Johnson County, Kan., or IndeAccess, download a printable application.
+To apply for paratransit service from KCATA, Unified Government Transit, Johnson County, Kan., or IndeAccess, download a printable application.
 Online application processing is under construction and not available until after March 15, 2018.

 KCATA Freedom offers two types of services, ADA paratransit and non-ADA demand response.
 The ADA paratransit service is operated within ¾-mile of local bus routes and costs $3 per one-way trip.
 The non-ADA demand response service has a larger service area and cost is determined by the length of the trip.
 To utilize these services you must first go through the eligibility process.
 For questions about how to apply for and use the services please call (816) 842-9070, Monday - Friday, 8 a.m. – 4:45 p.m.